mnot/I-D/for-the-users/draft.md

 In other words -- because our decisions have ethical implications, we should consider their impact and determine whether it is within our core values, and do so in a well-defined, open fashion.

-To facilitate that, this document outlines a set of guidelines for identifying the relevant parties to an Internet standard.
+To facilitate that, {{identifying}} outlines a set of guidelines for identifying the relevant parties to an Internet standard.
 The aim of doing so is to both clarify the decision-making process, and to aid external parties when engaging with and judging the results of the standards process.

-It also gives end user the highest priority in such considerations.
+In doing so, it becomes clear that Internet standards that give the highest priority to end users have the best chance of success, and of helping the IETF to succeed in its mission.
+As a result,
+{{users}} mandates that other parties cannot have a higher priority.

 ## Notational Conventions